 Money brings out the worst side of many people, this may include family members.
 My advice to both carers and sufferers, is to not to opening discuss finances with all and sundry (including family) – particularly if there has been a compensation payout.
 If money management is not your forte perhaps think about sitting down with an astute financial adviser to help secure your financial future, or at least talk about it with someone you can fully trust.

 This is something many people seem to shy away from, but It really is essential that affairs are got in order, preferably at the start of any journey – everyone regardless of being diagnosed, or not, should do this anyway.
 Many people would be surprised how often people don’t have legal or up to date wills to reflect their current circumstances.
 I have known and heard of cases where extremely well off widows have been left without any accessible money, for an extremely long period, due to all finances being tied up in either their late husband’s accounts or company holdings.
 This particularly may be of concern if there are a number of beneficiaries and/or probate payable.
 It is advisable to consult a lawyer who specialises in wills [generally different from a asbestos related disease specialist litigator].
 I have listed some of the things I can think of you may want to discuss and address with the specialist ‘will‘ lawyer:

 - First and foremost – do you have wills and are they up to date to reflect current circumstances, intentions and wishes?

-- Do you have medical and also financial power of attorneys completed?
+- Do you have medical and also financial enduring power of attorneys completed?

-- Do you have end of life directives made out?
+- Do you have end of life Advanced Health Directives made out?